-- the allocation of appropriately qualified and authorised personnel for the examination of individual aspects, such as use of the device, biocompatibility, performance evaluation, risk management and sterilisation, and - the assessment of conformity of the design with this Regulation, and taking account of Sections 4.5.4. and 4.5.5.
-This assessment shall include the examination of the implementation by manufacturers of incoming, in-process and final checks and the results thereof.
+- the allocation of appropriately qualified and authorised personnel for the examination of individual aspects such as use of the device, biocompatibility, clinical evaluation, risk management, and sterilisation, and - the assessment of conformity of the design with this Regulation, and for taking account of Sections 4.5.4. to 4.5.6.
+That assessment shall include examination of the implementation by manufacturers of incoming, in-process and final checks and the results thereof.
 If further tests or other evidence is required for the assessment of conformity with the requirements of this Regulation, the notified body in question shall carry out adequate physical or laboratory tests in relation to the device or request the manufacturer to carry out such tests.